Povstalec/StargateJourney/stargate-technology/stargate.md

 {: .max-width-512 }

 The gate has only 35 physical symbols (+ point of origin).
-Can't dial symbols above 35.
+Can't dial symbols above 35, unless [Symbol remapping](#symbol-remapping) is used.
 The gate has always the Universal symbols, unless changed by a gate variant.

-The gate is able to dial symbols above 35 when advanced protocol are active in DHD and hence symbol remapping can be used.
-Alternatively symbol remapping is also available for computers using crystal interface.

 The whole gate rotates during dialing, always encoding the symbol at the top.
 It can be dialed by rotating the ring with a redstone or any interface.
-Additionally, can also be dialed by directly engaging the symbols a (advanced) crystal interface.
+Additionally, can also be dialed by directly engaging the symbols with a (advanced) crystal interface.

 <table class="text-center">
     <thead>